Lucy Pickens: Life

 In the summer of 1857, Lucy met Colonel Francis Wilkinson Pickens of South Carolina, an older widower who proceeded to court her, but with little success.
 In January 1858, after his defeat for a Senate seat, he accepted an appointment as the US ambassador to Russia.
 Suddenly she accepted his previous proposal, and they were married at Wyalucing on April 26, 1858.
 He was old enough to be Lucy's father and had daughters from his two late wives.

-The Pickens took two household slaves to Russia with them, Lucinda and Tom.
+The Pickenses took two household slaves to Russia with them, Lucinda and Tom.
 Lucy became a favorite at the Russian court of Alexander II.
 She and her husband were befriended by Alexander and his wife Maria Alexandrovna, who became godparents to the daughter Lucy bore while in Russia, Eugenia Frances Dorothea Olga Neva—the last two names being added by the Tsarina.
 The Tsar called Frances Douschka, "Darling" in Russian, a nickname she kept all her life.

 Lucy taught Lucinda to read and write in English, and to speak French and Russian.
-The young slave woman cared for Douschka and later returned with the Pickens to South Carolina.
+The young slave woman cared for Douschka and later returned with the Pickenses to South Carolina.

 A longing for South Carolina and worries about its leaning toward secession caused the Pickens family to return home in August 1860.
-They settled at the Pickens plantation of Edgewood, located in the "up country" region of the state.
+They settled at the Pickens plantation, Edgewood, located in the upcountry region of the state.
 Francis W. Pickens was elected governor by the General Assembly of South Carolina on December 17, three days before the legislature voted to secede from the Union.

 An advocate of secession, Lucy Holcombe Pickens was the only woman to be depicted on the currency of the Confederate States of America (three issues of the $100 CSA bill and one issue of the $1 CSA bill, which were printed in Columbia, South Carolina).
 She was also featured on one issue of $1,000 CSA loan certificates.
 In April 1861, Lucy and friends witnessed the shelling of Fort Sumter from a rooftop in Charleston.
 In November 1861, a unit of the Confederate States Army was formed; it was called the Holcombe Legion in her honor.
 She designed and sewed its flag.
-It is claimed that she financed its equipment by the sale of some of the jewels given to her by the tsar.
+It is claimed that she financed regiment's equipment by the sale of some of the jewels given to her by the tsar including a 12 carat sapphire.